 More and more investors are searching out ways to put their savings to good use.
-This could mean investing in initiatives that provide access to clean water, affordable housing, medication, education, or clean energy.
+This could mean investing in initiatives that provide access to clean water, affordable housing, medication, education, or clean renewable energy.

 Before Impact Investing; The Bad Old Days

 Traditionally people made investments for the singular purpose of earning themselves (and their heirs) a good return.
 It was not uncommon for investors to place their holdings in the hands of whichever fund manager promised the best return.
 This could easily mean that people ended up unknowingly sinking their cash into anything from oil to weapons to sub-prime mortgages.

 For many investors, the financial crisis of 2008 brought home the fact that all too often their money was being invested where it shouldn’t be and not only was this causing economic instability, but it was also ruining millions of lives around the world.

 Thankfully, things are now changing, and many 21st Century investors are determined to achieve more than simply increasing their bank balance.

 In addition to actively avoiding investments which can cause harm to others and to the environment, people now want their investments to achieve a measurable and meaningful impact.

 They want to create a legacy that they can be proud of and to feel they are part of a movement that is changing the world for the better.
 They want their money to do good.

 In addition to providing an attractive financial return to investors, impact investing provides an opportunity for people to mobilise their savings for the benefit of greater society.
 In this way, investors can rightly be proud of the great things that their money has helped to deliver, whether that is bring solar panels to a local school, providing affordable electric transport for their local community, or building affordable housing for local households.

 Bringing investing to a wider audience